reiryuki/Arkamys-Audio-BLU-BOLD-N1-Magisk-Module/README.md

 - Magisk installed

 ## Installation Guide
-- Install via Magisk Manager or Recovery
+- Install this module Magisk Manager or Recovery
+- Install AML Magisk Module only if using any other audio mod module https://zackptg5.com/android.php#aml
 - Reboot

 ## Tested on